Preparing Kids for Hurricanes

 To involve your kids:

-Prepare a family disaster emergency kit.
-Kids can help collect canned goods and
+- Prepare a family disaster emergency kit.
+Kids can help collect canned goods and get flashlights ready.

 During the Storm

-Let kids pick a few comfort items, nonelectronic games, and toys in case of power
+- Let kids pick a few comfort items, nonelectronic games, and toys in case of power outages.

-Try to keep as normal a routine as possible.
-This can help children feel calm
+- Try to keep as normal a routine as possible.
+This can help children feel calm and safe.

 After the Storm